apadkavyrava/aapl-revenue/README.md

 [aapl-quarterly.ipynb](https://github.com/apadkavyrava/aapl-revenue/blob/master/aapl_quarterly.ipynb)

-The NYSE dataset seemed not enough for good prediction:
+The original dataset seemed not enough for good prediction:
 - it only covers 2012-2016, so we're missing 2 years of data
 - it is based on annual data, so there are 5 or less data points per company